yargs/yargs/docs/api.md

 `opts` is an options object (optional).
 The following options are valid:

-- `recurse`: boolean, default `false`

-    Look for command modules in all subdirectories and apply them as a flattened (non-hierarchical) list.
+`recurse`: Look for command modules in all subdirectories and apply them as a flattened (non-hierarchical) list.

-- `extensions`: array of strings, default `['js']`

-    The types of files to look for when requiring command modules.
+`extensions`: The types of files to look for when requiring command modules.

-- `visit`: function

-    A synchronous function called for each command module encountered.
+`visit`: A synchronous function called for each command module encountered.
 Accepts `commandObject`, `pathToFile`, and `filename` as arguments.
 Returns `commandObject` to include the command; any falsy value to exclude/skip it.

-- `include`: RegExp or function

-    Whitelist certain modules.
+`include`: Whitelist certain modules.
 See [`require-directory` whitelisting](https://www.npmjs.com/package/require-directory#whitelisting) for details.

-- `exclude`: RegExp or function

-    Blacklist certain modules.
+`exclude`: Blacklist certain modules.
 See [`require-directory` blacklisting](https://www.npmjs.com/package/require-directory#blacklisting) for details.

 <a name="command"></a>
 .command(cmd, desc, [builder], [handler])